MadanThangavelu/madanthangavelu.github.io/_posts/2020-05-20-REST-is-not-a-standard.markdown

 image: /assets/images/posts/2020-05-20-REST-is-not-a-standard/restful-not-a-standard.png
 ---

+A year after your project execution you realize that the APIs are messy and inconsistent.
+Things looked good when you started the project, so where did you go wrong?
+Was it you or was it REST?

+## Why did we invent REST APIs?

 The internet was largely composed of static websites around 2000.
 Visiting a website like foobar.com/some/path would return HTML content back which the browsers knew how to render.

-The only action one could do on the page was to click on a link, an action that hurdled back another page at us from the web server.
+You clicked and the server hurdled back another new page.
 This back and forth pingpong was largely how the World Wide Web was pieced together.

-In yestertimes, large desktop computers were the primary single medium of accessing these websites.
 These were indeed happy and simple times, however, not as exciting and chaotic as today - just 20 years later.

-Yahoo homepage in 2000 loaded minimal html with static content, but the 2020 website has infinite scrolling, rotating news, covid updates, dynamically rotating advertisement and a dynamic trending news section and much more.
-The technologies & architectures that supported the website in 2000 are arguably fall short for the current needs.
+Yahoo homepage in 2000 loaded minimal html with static content, but the 2020 website has *infinite scrolling, rotating news, covid updates, dynamically rotating advertisement and a dynamic trending news section and much more*.
+We also went from large desktop computers to IoTs.

 ![yahoo website in 2000](/assets/images/posts/2020-05-20-REST-is-not-a-standard/yahoo-comparision.png){: .center-image }

-## Growth in complexity

-Let us look at a few such dimensions of growth that influenced the application layer development of www the most in the more recent years.
+A number of things influenced the application layer development.

 ##### Medium of access

-The data from the server was only accessed by a desktop previously.
-The million dollar weather app business in 2000 had to develop a single web page to cater its customers.
-Contrast that with a VC funded silicon valley company with a brilliant weather app idea.
-The first version must work seamlessly on a native IOs app, native android App, native desktop application, native laptop application, IoT device by your bedside that runs on an iPad mod and oh, finally all the different web browsers.
+Your million dollar weather app business in 2000 had a single web page to serve to your customers through their desktops.

+Contrast that to this day - a VC funded silicon valley company with a brilliant weather app.
+The first version works seamlessly on a native IOs app, native android App, native desktop application, native laptop application and on IoT device by your bedside that runs on an iPad like device and oh ... finally all the different web browsers.
 Here is the kicker!
-All devices must be in sync with the cities I configured the weather for.

-btw, I love getting the weather notifications across 5 devices a few seconds apart! - Not
+All devices must be in sync with the cities I configured the weather.
+Who does't love getting weather notifications across 5 devices a few seconds apart!

 ##### Not a one person job

-A single company might find it hard to build all competencies that their customers need.
+The apps are so rich that sometimes, a single company might not be powering all the data that a customer sees.

 In the example of yahoo, the weather app is likely developed by another third party company that yahoo has no control over.
-This is also true of how large companies with 10K developers.
+This is also true of large companies with thousands of engineers too.

 ##### Languages and Development Frameworks

+App development could happen in swift, objectiveC, Javascript, C#, Java.

-The development languages of website have also travelled through various phases.
-CGI scripts, PHP, JAVA, Ruby, Python, C#, Golang, Rust, Node.js and many.
-The app now had to find a way to interact with servers written in different languages.
+Server might be running in CGI scripts, PHP, JAVA, Ruby, Python, C#, Golang, Rust, Node.js and others.

+We have to make them all understand each other.

 ## The Internet standards pyramid

-A key cornerstone requirement for the web of the future turned out to be “interoperability”.
+Interoperability - A cornerstone requirement for the web to function.
 In order for different devices, teams, languages to interact, they need to understand each other.

 Standards allows the interoperability of multiple devices developed by different teams to interact with multiple web services written in different languages.
 Some ideas become concrete enough to become a true standard, while others die trying.